An overview of the demo applications

 • Tab convert all bodies to splittable shapes

-• Enter, Numpad0, Spacebar split all shapes
+• Enter, Numpad0, and Spacebar split all shapes

 • In TestGearJoint: